fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/pitfalls.md

 - Visual Studio (macOS)

     The current stable release of Visual Studio for Mac 8.8.4 doesn't fully support F# 5.0.
-    You can compile and debug F# 5.0 apps with it, but the syntax highlighting is broken if you try to use F# 5.0 features (like `open type` or string interpolation), which severely impede the coding experience.
+    You can compile and debug F# 5.0 apps with it, but the syntax highlighting is broken if you try to use F# 5.0 features (like `open type` or string interpolation), which severely impede the development experience.

     **Known issues**:
     - Syntax highlighting is broken when using new features like string interpolation.
 There is no workaround for it.
 We need to wait for Microsoft to fix that.
 [Hopefully with VS Mac 8.9](https://github.com/mono/mono/pull/20511#issuecomment-729212506).